Politically Exposed Person's Automated Background Check

 PEP Screening Process

-Steps in Conducting a PEP Check
+Steps In Conducting A PEP Check

 Conducting a PEP check involves several steps to ensure comprehensive scrutiny: